 After searching for the appropriate overclocking tests, we decided to go with Guru3D’s Cinebench R20 tests.

 Guru3D reached a 5.3 GHz all-core overclock.
-Keep in mind that the 8 P-cores can be overclocked individually, while the E-cores can be tweaked but only in groups of four.
-Either way, overclocking the E-cores won’t bring any significant benefits.
-It will just raise the power draw even further.
+Keep in mind that the 8 P-cores can be overclocked separately, while the E-cores can be adjusted but only in groups of four.
+Either way, overclocking the E-cores won’t bring any substantial benefits.
+It will just raise the power consumption even further.

 In any situation, Guru3D’s OC got better in Cinebench R20 by around 5% (from 10458 to 10982).